SquarePenguin101/www.squarepenguin.co.uk/content/wiki/ubuntu.md

 ## Ubuntu / Mint

-These instructions are for Ubuntu (all versions that have not reached end-of-life) and Ubuntu-based Mint 17 (Qiana), but not Mint Debian edition (LMDE).
+These instructions are for Ubuntu (all versions that have not reached end-of-life) and Ubuntu-based Mint 17, but not Mint Debian edition (LMDE).

 The get_iplayer versions incorporated in Ubuntu repositories are all out of date or broken, so Ubuntu/Mint users should install from the get-iplayer PPA.